Andreilys/Andreilys.github.io/_posts/2025-11-16-the-body-speaks.md

 I knew deep down that I was practicing transcendence as a subtle form of escape.
 Dissociation from my body disguised as spirituality.
 I knew the concept of spiritual materialism intimately: the temptation to curate mystical milestones rather than actually change.
 Was I healing, or simply stockpiling experiences to fortify a spiritual identity?

 When I first read *The Body Keeps the Score*, the title alone hooked me and made me realize I was neglecting one of the most important parts of my life.
 My body had been keeping score since before I could speak.
 An immigrant son inheriting conflicts that my ancestors never metabolized.
-My bloodline carries Kyiv winters, the hard, stoicism of men shaped by trenches, famines, and Soviet totalitarianism.
 I come from people who survived conscription, occupation, and winters that taught the body to tighten before it could feel.
 Affection was rationed like sugar, softness was a liability.

 But survival is an instinctive tightening, not a life.
 My ancestors endured so I could do more than brace.
 I inherited their grit, but not their ceilings.
 Where they mastered endurance, I have the rare chance to learn aliveness and how to truly thrive.